6 Minute Read

 What Is a Living Will?

 A living will is a legal document that tells others what your personal choices are about end-of-life medical treatment.
-It lays out the procedures or medications you want—or don’t want—used to prolong your life if you can’t talk with the doctors yourself.
-This could be because you’re under anesthesia for a scheduled surgery and had a complication or are unconscious from a car accident or other event.
+It lays out the procedures or medications you want—or don’t want—to prolong your life if you can’t talk with the doctors yourself.
+This could be because you’re under anesthesia for a scheduled surgery and had a complication or are unconscious from an accident or other event.

 Living Will vs. Will